-NJ teacher fired over bloody anal sex gay blog
+Male NJ teacher fired over graphic blog about sex with a man

 “Ok, so I feel like you won’t narc on me, so I am presenting a gift to you,” he said in the text to the supervisor, according to the 28-page arbitration decision released by the Department of Education.

-One of the posts describes his first encounter with a man — as well as the aftermath when he had a bowel movement the next day and his fear of contracting HIV.
+One of the posts describes his first encounter with a man — as well as the aftermath when he had a bloody bowel movement the next day, and his fear of contracting HIV.

-“The once pleasurable stretching of my sphincter felt like shards of glass ripping through my a****le,” the author said on the blog, which appears to have been taken down but remains available through internet archives.
-“Thankfully, the pain only lasted a few minutes then I go to wipe.
-F***!
-There was blood all over the toilet paper and in the bowl.”

 A year later, a student said Miguel told him about his anus bleeding after having anal sex for the first time.